GregxmHu/Quick-BM25/README.md

 # Quick-BM25

-Some operations that use BM25 to mine negative examples for the generated query.
+Some operations that use BM25(supported by pyserini) to mine negative examples for the generated query.